Gantner-Electronics/coding-guidelines/frontend/guidelines/style/README.md

 # Style Guidelines - CSS, SCSS, Less

 Following styling guidelines are executed by StyleLint.
 Stylelint is an unopinionated style linter.
-The ruleset defined in the .stylelintrc file below are aligned with GBE CSS guidelines which can be found here (https://confluence.gantner.com/x/fpuvD).
+The ruleset defined in the .stylelintrc file below are aligned with GBE CSS guidelines which can be found in GBE's Confluence System.

 Stylelint VSCode Extension: https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint